 - Make sure you are using your car seat correctly at all times.

-- Know and be prepared to use CPR.
+- Take a course and be prepared to use infant CPR.

 - Never leave your baby unattended.